backstage/backstage/plugins/linguist/api-report-alpha.md

 export const linguistTranslationRef: TranslationRef< 'linguist',
   {
-    readonly 'component.title': 'Languages';
+    readonly 'entityCard.title': 'Languages';
-    readonly 'component.noData': 'There is currently no language data for this entity.';
+    readonly 'entityCard.noData': 'There is currently no language data for this entity.';
   }
 >;